apache/tooling-trusted-release/docs/plan.md

 2. Ensure that performance is optimal
    - [DONE] Add page load timing metrics to a log
-   - Add a basic metrics dashboard
+   - [DONE] Add a basic metrics dashboard

 3. Increase the linting and type checking
-   - Potentially add blockbuster
+   - [DONE] Potentially add blockbuster

 ## Basic RC validation